 - Inter-state council is constitutional body as 263 implies the establishment of an Inter-State Council to effect coordination between the states and between Centre and states.

-- The President can establish such a council if at any time it appears to him that the public interest would be served by its establishment.
+- The PRESIDENT OF INDIA can establish such a council if at any time it appears to him that the public interest would be served by its establishment.
 President also can define the nature of duties to be performed by such a council and its organisation and procedure.

 - It was set up for first time in 1990 through a Presidential order as per the recommendations of the Sarkaria Commission under the Ministry of Home affairs.

 - The council is a recommendatory body on issues relating to inter- state, Centre-State and Centre–Union Territories

 - The Council may meet at least thrice in a year.
 All questions are decided by consensus.

 But in 26 years, it has met only 11 times.
 Recently the meeting was held after a gap of 10 years in Delhi in July 2016.